seungyeop-lee/directory-watcher/README.md

 </p>

 > [!WARNING]
-> This program has been tested and confirmed to work on macOS.
-It is expected to work similarly on Linux.
-While it has been tested on Windows within a Git Bash environment, there have been instances where the process did not stop correctly when `interruptible: true` was set.
-Use caution on Windows.
+> This program has been verified to work correctly on macOS and Linux.
+> On Windows, it can be used within Git Bash.
+Standard output may have issues in PowerShell or Command Prompt.
+> Also, on Windows, using the `interruptible: true` setting may cause child processes to not terminate correctly; caution is advised.

 # Directory Watcher